OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • More than one entry may be submitted by a single applicant.
 An Entry online, a corresponding Entry Fee on Withoutabox.com and a WAB code (to be written on the top the DVD screeners of the film) must accompany each and every entry.

-• If your film is nominated for Awards, a film file (specify format requested) must be sent to our Subtitling Department as soon as required (should there be any problem, please let us know immediately).
-If exhibition material is not received early enough to allow the subtitles production, the entry may be forfeited and replaced with the withdrawal of the Nominee Status (filmmaker highlighted in the applications will be contacted shortly after the Nominees are announced).
+• If your film is nominated for Awards, a film file (specified format requested) must be sent to our Subtitling Department immediately as requested.
+Your film might be anticipated as a Winner, but if exhibition material is not received early enough to allow the subtitles production, the entry may be forfeited and replaced with the withdrawal of the Nominee Status (filmmaker highlighted in the applications will be contacted shortly after the Nominees are announced).
+The festival reserves the rights to proceed with a legal action for any damage caused to the organization.

-• Non-profit Cultural Association LDVFS reserves the right to use footage, title and information of the Nominated films for promotional purposes on media (web included) as set forth by the Law.
+• Non-profit Cultural Association LDVFS reserves the right to use footage, title and information of the Nominated films for promotional purposes on media (web and archive festival's pages included).
+MIFF Awards organization also reserves the right to use Nominee or Winner films at any non commercial LDVFS or MIFF Awards hosted event internationally.

-• Films submitted must provide press kit material as set forth in the Withoutabox.com submission process.
-A video-trailer in .MOV format High Res and one in Low Res for the web will be requested to the Nominee films announced.
-Different materials apply to different categories, and various items in HD for TV exposure and promotion may be added if the film will be Awarded as a Winner.
+• Films submitted and accepted as a Nomination must provide press kit material as set forth in the Withoutabox.com submission rules.
+Also a video-trailer in .MOV format High Res and one in Low Res for the web will be requested to the Nominee films announced.
+Different materials apply to different categories, and various items in HD for TV exposure and promotion may be added if the film will be announced as a Winner.

 • If informed in advance, Nominees and Winners are strictly prohibited from communicating their winning status before the Award Announcement.
 Divulging the status before the official LDVFS/MIFF announcements may result in the withdrawal of the Nominee Status or the award, and replaced with the following film in the ballot runner-up.

 • Title of work and category of submission along with the WAB code must be labeled or well written on DVDs sent for selection.
-IF Online Screeners are available and sent with a link and password, all the info above must be sent, prior or along with the link, via email.
+IF Online Screeners are available and sent with a link and password, all the info above must be sent along with the link, via email.

 • MIFF Awards organization, Non-profit Cultural Association LDVFS, reserves the right to make any necessary changes in regulations or Festival scheduling without prior notice for the best result of the event.